RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 1.md

 PGP is an email encryption tool, not an identity federation standard.
 All the other options are federation standards.

-32. Which of the following is a federation standard/protocol that does not rely on Simple Object Access Protocol (SOAP), Security Assertion Markup Language (SAML), or Extensible Markup Language (XML)?
+### Question # 32 - Which of the following is a federation standard/protocol that does not rely on Simple Object Access Protocol (SOAP), Security Assertion Markup Language (SAML), or Extensible Markup Language (XML)?
 A. WS-Federation.
 B. OpenID Connect.
 C. Service Organization Control (SOC) 2.